Vinit-Sikri/Konect/README.md

 ## Overview

-Konect is a scalable, production-grade chat application that leverages modern backend infrastructure to deliver low-latency, real-time messaging.
+Konect is a scalable chat application that leverages modern backend infrastructure to deliver low-latency, real-time messaging.
 It uses **Kafka (Redpanda)** for asynchronous event processing, **Redis Pub/Sub** for multi-instance message broadcasting, and **WebSockets** for persistent client connections — all backed by a **PostgreSQL** database managed through **Prisma ORM**.

 ---